 In 2005 Tsa Palmer acquired another 23 acres of adjacent farmland which enabled the Trust to have the use of 50 acres.
 Nature trails have been added and ponds dug and the wolves are able to enjoy walking over this farmland.
 It has meant also that the Trust is able to have open days with space to park the extra vehicles of the many visitors.
 Other animal exhibits are included on these days such as birds of prey as well as numerous activities for children.
 In 2006 the Trust was lucky enough to be given Torak, a male European / North American wolf cub born at the Anglian Wolf Society.
 Torak was surplus to their requirements.
 Through his father Cheza, Torak is directly related to our former European wolves.
 He was joined at the Trust a few days later by Mosi, Mai and Mika three cubs who were abandoned at birth by their mother at the Dartmoor Wildlife Park.
 Mika, who was the weakest of these three cubs, and had received none of her mother’s first colostrum, sadly died at three weeks old.
 The remaining two Dartmoor wolves, Mosi and Mai, now live with Torak and Motomo respectively.
 Motomo came to us from Combe Martin as a companion for Mai and in May 2011 they had cubs - Nuka, Tundra and Tala, the Beenham Pack.
 In June 2011 three Arctic cubs (Sikko, Pukak and Massak) were imported from Canada and they were the first of their kind in the UK.

-Thus in the twenty-first year since the founding of the Trust, our focus is as much as ever on raising awareness and education about wolves.
+Thus in the twenty-second year since the founding of the Trust, our focus is as much as ever on raising awareness and education about wolves.
 This is achieved through the international network of contacts and through work with schools, colleges and universities in the UK.
 The Education Centre at the UKWCT provides a base for this work and for students to use as a facility for their research into wolf behaviour, ethology and conservation.
-Since 2005 we have managed to send over £307,000 to support wolf projects in Armenia, Greece, Bulgaria, Croatia, Ethiopia, America, South Kazakhstan, Latvia, France, India, Iran, Israel / Syria, Nepal, Portugal, Spain, Russia & USA as well as building up a fund should the wolves ever have to move from Beenham in the future.
+Since 2005 we have managed to send over £324,000 to support wolf projects in Armenia, Greece, Bulgaria, Croatia, Ethiopia, France, India, Iran, Israel / Syria, Nepal, Portugal, Spain, Russia and the USA as well as building up a fund should the wolves ever have to move from Beenham in the future.